 On Midsummer’s Day, we take a look at how the Elizabethans celebrated one of the most popular festivals in early modern England

-At the time of writing we in the UK aren’t permitted to spend a night away from home so our celebration of the summer solstice will have to be a domestic affair: no watching the dawn come behind a Stonehenge menhir for us.
-Fortunate, then, that our production of A Midsummer Night’s Dream (2013, directed by Dominic Dromgoole) is still available for free on YouTube, so we can get a taste of how Shakespeare and his early audiences greeted the height of summer in the late sixteenth century.
+This year, our celebration of the summer solstice will have to be a domestic affair: no watching the dawn come behind a Stonehenge menhir for us.
+Fortunate, then, that our production of A Midsummer Night’s Dream (2013, directed by Dominic Dromgoole) is available to rent on Globe Player, so we can get a taste of how Shakespeare and his early audiences greeted the height of summer in the late sixteenth century.

 The rites and habits associated with ‘midsummer’ clustered around a number of dates in Shakespeare’s time.
 The June solstice occurs on a day between the 20 and 22 June, but ‘Midsummer Day’ was fixed in the calendar as 24 June (also known as St John’s Day).
 Midsummer was one of the most popular and keenly-observed festivals throughout the early modern period.
 Rural communities marked it with Morris dancing, processions, late-night drinking, the blessing of crops and the ritual banishment of devils and other unwelcome sprites – precisely the sort of pagan-originating, Catholic-saint-encompassing mishmash that Protestant reformers despised.

 ‘Midsummer was one of the most popular and keenly-observed festivals throughout the early modern period’